 ARC 401 Architectural Design Studio V (12-0-6).
-Study and analysis of historical precedents followed by a sequence of design problems of increasing complexity.
+Study and analysis of large scale projects through a sequence of design problems of increasing complexity.
 Emphasis on the planning of buildings and the inter-relationship among form, structure, technologies, materials and detail.
-Prerequisite: ARC 302, ARC 330, ARC 240, ARC 351, and ARC 397.
+Prerequisite: ARC 224, 232, 242, 302, minimum average of C+ in ARC301 and 302.